amasloub/rxOS/docs/source/how_it_works/storage_layout.rst

 Storage layout
 ==============

-Outerbox 2 storage is highly compartmentalized to allow different pieces of the system and application code to utilize different portions of the storage without stepping on each other.
-The following table shows different portions of the storage and how they are used:
+rxOS storage is highly compartmentalized to allow different pieces of the system and application code to utilize different portions of the storage without stepping on each other.
+There are two types of storage used by rxOS:

+- SD card (on Raspberry Pi)
+- NAND flash (on CHIP)

+The following table shows different portions of the storage on SD card and how they are used:

 +-----------------------+-------+-----------+---------------------------------+
 | Storage device        | Size  | Format    | Usage                           |